bradleyq/stable_player_display/README.md

   8 = slim left arm

+## compatibility with Animated Java

+Since this resource pack operates purely on a y offset, converting existing Animated Java animations to use Stable Player Display is rather simple.
+Simply add a corresponding y offset to each transformation.

 ## how it works

 This shader makes use of item_displays not culling when the displayed model is out of player view.
 The translation can be set to a high value `n, 2n, 3n ...` to signal the shader.
 As long as the player is within `n/2` vertical distance of the item_display, the shader will be able to correctly identify the intended texture UVs to load.